UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 ---

-## Color choices can have profound impact on the interpretation of the results
+## Colour choices can have profound impact on the interpretation of the results

 ![](/module5/color-importance-vessels.png)